RichCherng/WorldMap/tasks/FLASHCARD_TASK.md

     - ❌ **Setup grpcui for API Testing and Documentation**
         - **Description:** Configure grpcui as a web-based UI for testing gRPC services (similar to Swagger UI for REST APIs)
         - **Dependencies:**
-            - ❌ gRPC server must be configured and running (port 9090)
+            - ❌ Requires "Setup Service-Level gRPC Server" task to be completed (GrpcServer running on port 8080)
-            - ❌ gRPC Server Reflection must be enabled on backend
+            - ❌ gRPC Server Reflection must be enabled (handled in GrpcServer setup)
             - ❌ At least one gRPC service must be implemented (ChineseFlashCardGrpcService)
             - ✅ Protobuf definitions must be finalized (chinese_card.proto)
         - **Purpose:**